Book Your Appointment Now!

 A special x-ray is required to determine if there is an adequate amount of bone to hold the implant.
 Sometimes, there is not enough bone to anchor the implant.
 Periodontal disease (unhealthy gums or bone) may also make an implant unfeasible.

-The ‘”upper back” part of the mouth tends to be particularly troublesome because of the location of the sinus and accompanying lack of sufficient amount of bone buy cheap real jordans online.
+The ‘”upper back” part of the mouth tends to be particularly troublesome because of the location of the sinus and accompanying lack of sufficient amount of bone.
 In these situations however, it is possible to do an In-office procedure to make room for the implant.

 We’ve looked at three types of teeth replacement; removable dentures, fixed bridges and implants.
 All things considered, the ideal choice in most cases appears to be an implant for its compatibility and preservation of the bone, high success rate, minimal invasiveness – and did we mention they look great!